-Sweet Potatoes are delicious, nutritious and actually fairly easy to grow.
+Sweet Potatoes are delicious, nutritious, and actually fairly easy to grow.
 With ordinary potatoes, you cut up pieces and plant those directly in the ground.
 Sweet Potatoes, however, grow from “slips” or sprouts.
 You can order these from many online suppliers or in person at some nurseries.
 A much cheaper option is to start sweet potatoes at home.
 I have done both and found growing my own slips to be more economical and worth the extra effort.
 Let’s get started with how to grow your own sweet potatoes at home.

 Methods to the madness